-Our staff (about 40 people) have various skills and roles including legal, governance, conducting reviews and audits, policy, research and operations and finance.
+Our staff (about 40 people) have various skills and roles including legal, governance, conducting reviews and audits, policy, research, communications and operations and finance.

-We have three directorates: Scrutiny and Quality (overseeing regulators and how well they work), Standards and Policy (developing standards and influencing regulatory policy), Operations and Governance (managing how we deliver our services).
-Most of our staff work in Scrutiny and Quality.
+We have three directorates: Regulation and Accreditation (overseeing regulators and how well they work, as well as the Accredited Registers programme), Standards and Policy (developing standards and influencing regulatory policy), Corporate Services (managing how we deliver our services).

 How we are funded